Kids’ Craic : Halloween Time!

 The night before was known as “All Hallow’s Eve”.
 The original spelling of this holiday is Hallowe’en, which is the contraction of the three words.

-The origins of the jack-o-lantern: There is an Irish fable about a wicked blacksmith named Jack, who wandered the Earth carrying a candle carried in a turnip which he had carved out.
+The origins of the jack-o-lantern: There is an Irish fable about a wicked blacksmith named Jack, who wandered the Earth carrying a candle in a turnip that he had carved out.
 This earned him the name Jack-of-the-Lantern, or Jack-o-Lantern.

 The Irish would carve turnips and place them in their windows to keep wicked “Jack” away on Halloween night.
 When the Irish immigrated to the United States, they substituted pumpkins – since they were more available – to continue this Halloween tradition.